Whytehorse2022/Whytehorse2022/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on React Native course.
-- 🌱 I’m currently learning Full Stacke development.
+- 🌱 I’m currently learning Full Stack development.
 - 👯 I’m looking to collaborate on programmer co-ops.
 - 🤔 I’m looking for help with finding work.
 - 💬 Ask me about rocketry, D&D, and/or foreign countries I've lived in like Thailand and Indonesia.